macrat/ayd/README.md

 ##### source+http: / source+https:

 `source+http:` and `source+https:` is variants of `source:`.
-These fetch HTTP(S) and load the response as a source file.
+These fetch HTTP/HTTPS and load the response as a source file.

 __WARNING:__
 Please don't use it if you can't completely trust the HTTP server because this scheme can be a backdoor of your server.